kelda/dksnap/README.md

   images.
 * It isn't database aware.
 It doesn't politely save/restore database state meaning it's prone to creating corrupted database images.
-* It doesn't have database aware views of snapshots and their relationships.

 #### How is this different than a Docker image?
 `dksnap` uses Docker images as the storage format for its snapshots, which